bhammond42/gitstars/README.md

 The visual part of this project (index.php) was created with Bootstrap.
 I used the DataTables library for the table design.

-You can find this project here: <a href="http://dev.bhdeveloper.com/gitstars/">BHammond Development Project</a>
+You can find this project here: <a href="http://dev.bhdeveloper.com/gitstars/" target="_blank">BHammond Development Project</a>

 Thanks for taking a look.
 Have fun and let me know if you can think of any improvements or changes.